Luke042/Universal-Anti-Recoil/README.md

 # Universal Anti-Recoil Program
-A universal anti recoil program that is programed in C++ Using SendInput
+A universal anti recoil program that is programed in C++ using SendInput

 Hold down Left Click to enable anti-recoil,
 Press Insert to change recoil strength,